JustAGhosT/phoenixvc-idea-generator/docs/architecture/components/directory-structure.md

 Components are organized by their function and complexity level:

 1. **Core UI Components** (`ui/`) - Basic building blocks used throughout the application
+2. **Pattern Components** (`patterns/`) - Composable component patterns that follow specific design patterns
-2. **Composite Components** - Components that combine multiple core components
+3. **Composite Components** - Components that combine multiple core components
-3. **Feature Components** - Components tied to specific business features
+4. **Feature Components** - Components tied to specific business features
-4. **Layout Components** - Components that define the structure of the application
+5. **Layout Components** - Components that define the structure of the application

 This organization makes it easy to find components and understand their purpose in the application.